dyhes/zulip/docs/production/email-gateway.md

 1. Run `/home/zulip/deployments/current/scripts/zulip-puppet-apply`
-   (and answer `y`) to apply your new `/etc/zulip/zulip.conf` configuration to your Zulip server.
+   (and answer `y`) to apply your new `/etc/zulip/zulip.conf` configuration to your Aloha server.

 1. Edit `/etc/zulip/settings.py`, and set `EMAIL_GATEWAY_PATTERN`
    to `"%s@emaildomain.example.com"`.

-1. Restart your Zulip server with `/home/zulip/deployments/current/scripts/restart-server`.
+1. Restart your Aloha server with `/home/zulip/deployments/current/scripts/restart-server`.

 Congratulations!
 The integration should be fully operational.